 - Entries that qualify for Plastic Model Conversion Competition under Rule 55 are specifically excluded from this event

-For the full rules for this event, please see the Concept Scale rules in the Pink Book.
+For the full rules for this event, please see the Concept Sport Scale rules in the Model Rocket Sporting Code.

 The score is the total of the Static Judging score and the Flight score.
 In summary: